 Bhutan Times became a public limited company in January 2007 with the promoters holding about 66 percent of the shares and the rest of the shares owned by the public.

 The paper is based in Thimphu and circulated in both print and PDF copies.
-Bhutan Times is online at www.bhutantimes.org
+The paper’s website www.bhutantimes.org is currently down.

 Bhutan Today was started in October 2008 as a national daily.
 The English language paper later became a bi-weekly published on Wednesday and Saturday.
 In June 2017, it became a weekly published on Sunday.

 Druk Neytsheul is the first private Dzongkha language newspaper launched in August 2010.

 The paper is circulated in both print and PDF copies.
 The weekly paper was initially published on Sunday.
 Now it is published on Monday.
 The paper’s website http://www.drukneytshuel.com is currently down.